 The Top 10 Ways to Boost Good Feelings

 After a dozen years studying the role oxytocin plays in human behavior, I thought I'd share an answer to the question I am most often asked: How can I raise my levels?
-As the paperback version of The Moral Molecule hits the shelves, this seems an appropriate time to unveil my top 10 list.
+Below is my top 10 list.

 The ways to raise oxytocin listed below are based on measuring changes in oxytocin in blood in humans.
-Many are from my lab, but some come from other sources.
+Many are from my lab and some come from other sources.
 Variations in protocols and the moderate sample sizes for human studies inhibit comparing the reported average changes in oxytocin across published works.
 Instead, I'm simply listing the ways to raise oxytocin in order of my personal favorites.

 10. Listen with your eyes.
 Instead of being glued to an electronic device, give the person with you your complete attention.
 Watch their face and listen to what he or she is telling you.

 9. Give a gift.
 Our first human oxytocin studies showed that receiving gifts raised oxytocin.
-So why not make this a regular practice?
+Why not make this a regular practice?
 The key is not to expect a gift in return, just surprise someone for no reason.

 8. Share a meal.
 Eating moderately is calming and helps us bond with others.
 Including a glass of wine is fine, too.
 You can increase the effect by following #9 and making the meal you share a gift.